Photo by Jason G Harris

-4. If animal is critically injured, it should be humanely euthanase as soon as possible.
+4. If animal is critically injured, it should be humanely euthanased as soon as possible.
 Kangaroos with leg fractures cannot be saved.
 With a smaller animal, by covering the animal’s head to calm it, you may be able to inflict forceful blunt trauma directly to the head to end its suffering.
-If you are unable to euthanase an animal in distress, please seek help from a farmer, Shire Ranger, your DPaW office, or phone the 24 hour Wildcare helpline on 9474 9055.
+If you are unable to euthanase an animal in distress, please seek help by phoning the 24 hour Wildcare helpline on 9474 9055.

 5. With kangaroos or possums, or other “pouched” animals, please check the underbelly for live young.
 A bulge or movement inside a pouch may indicate live young.
 (A kangaroo, wombat or possum joey can live up to 5 days in its dead mother’s pouch.)

 1. Remove joey as gently as possible and keep warm.
 If joey is still attached to mum’s teat, cut the teat off as far down as possible and leave it in the joey’s mouth.
 If you are unable to cut the teat, gently enclose the joey in your hand and move your fingers to end of the nose, gently push the sides of its mouth and then ease the teat off the mouth.
 To remove the joey from the pouch, use a towel or some kind of cloth or glove over your hand, reach in slowly and try to envelop the joey.
 This action will also rub the mother’s scent onto the towel, which will help calm the joey.
 If the mother has been dead for some time and has a rotting smell, avoid using a towel.